 Why did you become an Achievement Coach?

-I studied English as an undergraduate degree.
+Rasna: I studied English as an undergraduate degree.
 My university course consists of a lot of reading and communicating.
-Although, some people often don’t value the importance of English and how it is fundamental to learning in education and working life.
+Although, some people often don’t value the importance of English.
+As well as how it is fundamental to learning in education and working life.
 This is one of the reasons that I wanted to study English and now go on to teach the subject.
-I had heard about the Students in Classrooms scheme in passing throughout my degree and after hearing about this scheme again in my third year, I bit the bullet and applied for it as I wanted to confirm that teaching was truly the career path I wanted to follow.
+I had heard about the Students in Classrooms scheme in passing throughout my degree.
+After hearing about this scheme again in my third year, I bit the bullet and applied for it.
+I wanted to confirm that teaching was truly the career path I wanted to follow.

 What have you learned from your role?

-So if you are thinking of teaching I would one hundred percent recommend this role, honestly I wish I have had done it sooner.
+So if you are thinking of teaching, I would one hundred

 Click here if you’d like to read about our other schemes and student experiences.